-Aperture – generally, you will need a small aperture.
-A small aperture will allow you to capture a vast depth of field, which is recommended for landscape photography.
-The easiest way to derive the correct exposure value (shutter speed and aperture) is to use the light meter explained below.
-This will save you valuable minutes while you fumble around with the exposure settings.
+Generally, you will need a small aperture.
+A small aperture will allow you to capture a vast depth of field, which is recommended for landscape

 Stay till the end and another half an hour after that – beginner photographers are guilty of being impatient.
 They tend to pack and leave just after they have what they had planned for.
 You must make it a habit to linger around even after everyone else has left.
 The golden hour, though is just small window, the light after that is just as interesting to capture other images.
 E.g., if you are shooting in front of the Taj Mahal and the sun has set below the horizon, don’t leave immediately, the sky with all it pink and red hue is perfect for a slightly different image of the Taj.

 Tip #5 – Importance of the Hand-Held Light Meter

 Without a hand-held light meter you will be using your camera’s built-in meter, which is basically designed to give you only a reflected light reading.
 The problem with that is reflected light reading is not accurate, at least not with what the camera’s built-in metering system tells you.
 It is biased towards making everything middle-grey.
 Plus, you don’t even get the right metering either because it takes in to account the whole scene for making the right exposure.